 Shares of Series AA preferred stock shall be redeemed by the Company out of funds lawfully available there for at a price equal to the Series AA Original Issue Price per share, plus all accrued or declared but unpaid dividends thereon (the "Redemption Price"), in three annual installments commencing not more than 60 days after receipt by the Company at any time on or after the fifth anniversary of June 9, 2010, from the holders of at least sixty-six and two-thirds percent (66 and 2/3%) of the then outstanding shares of Series AA preferred stock of written notice requesting redemption of all shares of Series AA preferred stock.
 The date of each such installment shall be referred to as a "Redemption Date."
-If the Company does not have sufficient funds legally available to redeem on any
+If the Company does not have sufficient funds legally available to redeem on any Redemption Date all shares of Series AA preferred stock to be redeemed on such Redemption Date, the Company shall redeem a pro rata portion of each holder's redeemable shares of such capital stock out of funds legally available.

-Notes to Consolidated Financial Statements (Information as of September 30, 2014 and for the nine months ended September 30, 2013 and 2014 is unaudited) (in thousands, except share and per share data)
+(Information as of September 30, 2014 and for the nine months ended September 30, 2013 and 2014 is unaudited) (in thousands, except share and per share data)